 Every year a Shobha Yatra is conducted which witnesses unmatched fervor and utmost participation.
 The entire night during the Shivratri celebration reverberates with exalted spiritual energy.
 A combination of five pure ingredients comprising milk, butter, curd, honey, and sugar is offered to Lord Shiva.

 查谟和克什米尔 – 开斋节和宰牲节

 If you have to experience the real fun and celebrations of Id, you have to be in Kashmir!
-Eid-ul-Fitr marks the end of fasting month of Ramadan.
+Eid-ul-Fitr marks the end of the fasting month of Ramadan.
 On this day, Muslims wear new clothes and attend many grand feasts.
 Eid-ul-Azha is an equally important festival, which is more prominent for the Qurbani (sacrifice).
-People sacrifice goats, sheep and some even camels.
+People sacrifice goats, sheep, and some even camels.

 On this day, Muslims show their real joy for the health, strength and the opportunities of life, which Allah has given to them to fulfill their obligation of fasting and other good deeds during the blessed month of Ramadan.

 Holi is celebrated in the months of February/March with great charm and vigor The spring festival of Holi is one of the most important festivals of Jharkhand.
 The lighting of bonfire also forms a special feature of the Holi celebrations in Dhanbad.

 Fun and frolic are also redefined in various forms in the festive celebrations here.
 People greet each other with colors and thus enhance the feeling of harmony due to which happiness prevails.
 The tradition of playing Holi with mud is also extremely delightful.